 As we noted above, there are significant differences in Pennsylvania law when it comes to car accidents and motorcycle accidents.
 If you are involved in a car or truck accident, Pennsylvania is a no-fault state.
 That means your own insurance company will cover most of your medical expenses and lost wages.
 Unless you have bought full tort insurance — which most drivers in Pennsylvania have not — your ability to sue the responsible party is very limited.

 The situation is completely different for motorcycle accidents.
-Since your motorcycle insurance company will not pay for medical costs or lost wages, the only way you recuperate these expenses is by suing the responsible party.
+Since your medical costs or lost wages are not covered by your motorcycle insurance company, the only way you can recuperate these expenses is by suing the responsible party.

 Note that your motorcycle insurance should include coverage for underinsured/uninsured motorist coverage (UIM/UM).
 You can choose different levels of coverage.
 If the other driver only has limited insurance or none, you can file a claim on your own motorcycle insurance policy that will help cover the costs for your medical expenses at least.